Skip to content

 }

 MoreBodyPublishers::ofOutputStream accepts a callback that takes the OutputStream to stream to.
-The callback is invoked on the given executor.
+The callback is invoked on the given executor only when the request body starts streaming.
+The stream is closed automatically after the callback.
+If the callback fails, the request is completed exceptionally.

 int memoryQuota = Integer.getInteger("com.github.mizosoft.methanol.flow.prefetch", 8) * Integer.getInteger("jdk.httpclient.bufsize", 16 * 1024);

-The stream may also buffer content temporarily til an inner buffer (with size Integer.getInteger("jdk.httpclient.bufsize", 16 * 1024)) becomes full.
-You can use OutputStream::flush to make such content immediately available for consumption.
+The stream may also buffer content temporarily til an inner buffer (with size Integer.getInteger("jdk.httpclient.bufsize", 16 * 1024)) becomes full before making it available for consumption by the HTTP client.
+You can use OutputStream::flush to make such content immediately available for consumption, but this is generally not needed.

-As of 1.8.0, this is the recommended way for streaming requests rather than using WritableBodyPublisher directly.
+As of 1.8.0, this is the recommended way for streaming requests rather than using WritableBodyPublisher directly, which is prone to being mis-used.